ULHPC/ulhpc-docs/docs/accounts/index.md

 --------------------------------------
 ## How to Get an New Project account?

 Projects are defined for accounting purposes and are associated to a set of user accounts allowed by the project PI to access its data and submit jobs on behalf of the project account.
+See [Slurm Account Hierarchy](./slurm/accounts.md).

+You can request (or be automatically added) to project accounts for accounting purposes.
-For more information, please see the [Project Management documentation](accounts/projects.md)
+For more information, please see the [Project Account documentation](accounts/projects.md)

 ## FAQ